 In the U.S., the Company maintains unfunded non-pension postretirement plans, including medical benefits for certain executives and their surviving spouses, which are funded as costs are incurred.
-One of these plans was amended effective January 1, 2012, which reduced the benefit obligations of the Company.
 The Company also maintains two unfunded non-pension postretirement plans at two European subsidiaries.